 With the process addiction of compulsive shopping, you may be unable to resist the urge to order more merchandise online despite mounting credit card debt.
 The adrenalin rush that occurs as packages arrive feels powerful and triggers the desire for more extreme, unrealistic shopping-induced pleasures.

 Common Process Addictions

-At Hanley Center at Origins, we specialize in helping patients recover from substance use disorders as well as behavioral addictions and health issues that co-occur with the disease of addiction.
+At Hanley Center, we specialize in helping patients recover from substance use disorders as well as behavioral addictions and health issues that co-occur with the disease of addiction.
 Process addictions may go unnoticed or be unknowingly encouraged by friends, family, and co-workers for long periods.
 Our team helps identify the root issues of process addictions.

 Body Dysmorphic Disorder